froggleston/freqtrade-frogtrade9000/README.md

 ### Using frogtrade9000

 There's not much to say.
+The view updates every 5 seconds.

 It uses the Rich library to provide a console view, so there isn't really any decent interactivity as part of that library.
 However, if the keyboard is working (see below) then you can:

 - use the number keys to change the top OHCLV chart to whichever open pair your bot is trading, e.g. from the screenshot above, pressing `1` would change the chart to SHIB/USDT.
 Pressing `0` takes you back to BTC/USDT (or whatever informative pair you've specified in the code).
 - use the letter keys to change the bottom profit chart based on whichever bots you're running, e.g. pressing `B` will take you to the bot running on `192.168.1.77:8082`